 The _cpointer/null function is similar to _cpointer, except that

 it tolerates NULL pointers both going to C and back.
 Note that

 NULL pointers are represented as #f in Racket, so they

 A macro version of _cpointer

-using the defined name for a tag string, and defining a predicate
+using the defined name for a tag symbol, and defining a predicate

 too.
 The _id